-Despite being otherwise eligible to travel to Canada, having a dui on your record , as a foreign national may render you inadmissible to Canada.
-Similarly, having a dependent family member that has a previous criminal conviction, such as a DUI may also make you inadmissible.
+Despite being otherwise eligible to travel to Canada, having a DUI on your record as a foreign national will render you inadmissible to Canada.
+As of December 18, 2018, DUIs and some other driving-related convictions are considered serious criminality, meaning entry to Canada will be especially difficult.
+Similarly, having a dependent family member that has a previous criminal conviction, such as a DUI, may also make you inadmissible.
 Any past criminal conduct may be a cause for concern given that the Canadian government must be satisfied that travellers are not inadmissible to Canada when they cross the Canadian border.

-Driving under the influence offences carry different names depending on the jurisdiction where the offence occurred.
+Offences of driving under the influence carry different names depending on the jurisdiction where the offence occurred.
 Any variation of drinking and driving statues may render someone ineligible to cross the Canadian border, examples include but are not limited to: Driving while ability impaired (DWAI), Driving while impaired (DWI), Driving while intoxicated (DWI), Driving under the influence (DUI), Operating a motor vehicle while intoxicated (OMVI), Operating while intoxicated (OWI) or Wet & Reckless.

 Citizens of the United States should note that under the Canadian Immigration and Refugee Protection Act (IRPA), only the classification of the offence in Canada matters.
-This means that whether the offence was a felony or a misdemeanor in the U.S is irrelevant, an individual can be inadmissible to Canada for a misdemeanor conviction.
+This means that it is irrelevant whether the offence was a felony or a misdemeanor in the U.S, what matters is how the offence would translate under Canada law.
+This implies that an individual can be inadmissible to Canada for a misdemeanor conviction.

 Temporary Resident Permit (TRP)